Efficiency–thoroughness trade-off principle

 The efficiency–thoroughness trade-off principle (or ETTO principle) is the principle that there is a trade-off between efficiency or effectiveness on one hand, and thoroughness (such as safety assurance and human reliability) on the other.
 In accordance with this principle, demands for productivity tend to reduce thoroughness while demands for safety reduce efficiency.

-The ETTO principle was originally proposed by the safety researcher Erik Hollnagel.
+The ETTO principle was formulated by safety researcher Erik Hollnagel in 2009.